First up, Why Filmora 12?

 2. The preview window where you can play back individual clips, a section of a project or a complete project prior to exporting.

-3. The timeline where you can add, arrange and individually edit all your video clips, audio files and image files.
+3. The timeline where you can add, arrange and individually edit all your video clips, audio and image files.

 Editing is a simple drag and drop process to add things to the timeline with the timeline itself running on a “magnetic” system which causes assets to automatically stay together.